legendu-net/docker-jupyterlab/readme.md

 ## Usage in Linux/Unix

-Please refer to the Section [Usage](http://www.legendu.net/en/blog/my-docker-images/#usage) of the post [My Docker Images](http://www.legendu.net/en/blog/my-docker-images/) for detailed instruction on how to use the Docker image.
+Please refer to the section [Usage](http://www.legendu.net/en/blog/my-docker-images/#usage) of the post [My Docker Images](http://www.legendu.net/en/blog/my-docker-images/) for detailed instruction on how to use the Docker image.